Convergence of Empirical Optimal Transport in Unbounded Settings: Applications of the main theorem

 where the constant depends on $\epsilon$, $p$, $q$, $d$, and the $(q+\epsilon)$-th Euclidean moments of $\mu$, $\nu$. \end{corollary} \begin{proof} The existence of $(q+\epsilon)$-th Euclidean moments is equivalent to $\mint\mu \cX^{s+\epsilon'} < \infty$ and $\mint\nu \cY^{s+\epsilon'} < \infty$ for $1 < s = q/p \le 2$ and $\epsilon' = \epsilon/p > 0$.
 Since Assumption $\BC(\kappa, \alpha)$ is satisfied for suitable $\kappa$ and $\alpha$ via \eqref{eq:wasserstein-p-bc}, the result follows due to \Cref{thm:unbounded-rates}.
 The additional $\log(n+1)$ term in $\varphi_{p,d}$ for $p = 2d$ is handled via comment \ref{it:log} below the theorem.
 Similarly, the dependency of the implicit constant follows from comment \ref{it:uniform}. \end{proof}

 If sufficiently many moments exist, for example $q \ge \frac{dp}{d-p}$ for $d \geq 2p$ if $\mu = \nu$ or $q \ge \frac{dp}{d-(p \wedge 2)}$ for $d \ge 2(p \wedge 2)$ if $\mu \neq \nu$, we conclude that the rates from \eqref{eq:upperBoundEmpiricalOT} generalize to the unbounded setting.
 Compared to the upper bounds by \textcite{fournier2015rate}, which only apply for $\mu = \nu$, the moment conditions in \Cref{cor:wasserstein-rates} are loose by the term $\epsilon > 0$.
 Compared to the bounds by \textcite{manole2021sharp}, our result does not require sub-exponential tails of the underlying measures to ensure the rates known from compact settings, as it does not rely on quantitative bounds for the (empirical) dual solutions.
-The lower bounds presented in \Cref{sec:lower} assert that the rates derived in \Cref{cor:wasserstein-rates} are (almost) sharp over the collection of probability measures with finite $(q+\epsilon)$-th Euclidean moment on $\RR^d$.
+The lower bounds presented in \Cref{sec:lower} assert that the rates derived in \Cref{cor:wasserstein-rates} are (almost) sharp over the collection of probability measures with finite $(q+\epsilon)$-th Euclidean moment on $\RR^d$. \begin{remark}{}{} There are instances where the upper bounds in \Cref{cor:wasserstein-rates} are not sharp.
+If $\mu = \nu$, for example, equation \eqref{eq:cts_connected_bounds} suggests faster-than-parametric rates on connected domains if $p > d/2$.
+As mentioned in comment \ref{it:super-fast} below \Cref{thm:unbounded-rates}, this cannot be captured by our decomposition strategy.
+Another well-known special case concerns $p=1$ and $d=2$, for which the sharp rate $(n\log(n+1))^{1/2}$ was established by \cite{talagrand1992ajtai} in compact settings and extended by \cite{yukich1992generalizations} to unbounded ones under suitable concentration assumptions.
+This improves \Cref{cor:wasserstein-rates} for $q=2$ by a factor of $\log(n+1)^{1/2}$.
+Our decomposition strategy is applicable in this case, however, and we can recover the rates by \cite{yukich1992generalizations} on the basis of \cite{talagrand1992ajtai}. \end{remark}